G4TGJ/g4tgj.github.io/_posts/2020-06-13-PCB-Toner-Transfer.md

 for a 'proper' product such as
 Press n Peel.
 At about £3 per letter size sheet (close to A4) it seems very expensive.
 But since I only need to cut a piece out which is slightly larger than the PCB the 5 sheets I bought should last a long time.
-I used masking tape to stick the Press n Peel to the printer paper but others use 3M Magic Tape and Kapton tape.
+I used masking tape to stick the Press n Peel to the printer paper but others use 3M Magic Tape or Kapton tape.

 There are a couple of other toner transfer products that might also be worth trying: [Pulsar](https://pcbfx.com/) and a cheap yellow transfer paper available from eBay.

 Finally, I should point out that you can only do toner transfer with a laser printer and not with an inkjet.
-Laser printer toner is plastic dust that is fused to the paper with heat.
+Laser printer toner is plastic dust that the printer fuses to the paper with heat.
 An ink jet printer does not use toner.